tosinamuda/kata/README.md

 # Kata French to English Package
 This is an nodejs npm package that converts digits from 0 to 999999 to the French word equivalent.
-You can add to a nodejs workspace as a package or run as a cli.
+This package is written in ptypescript and you can use it by either adding it to a npm/pnpm/yarn workspace as a package or run it as a cli.

+## Library Structure
+The repo is setup as workspace containing two packages in the [packages](https://github.com/tosinamuda/kata/tree/main/packages) directory,  the main package called kata is in the [converter](https://github.com/tosinamuda/kata/tree/main/packages/converter) and an example package that shows how to use kata in [example](https://github.com/tosinamuda/kata/tree/main/packages/examples).

+The kata package contains a source folder (src) with 6  files:
+1. kata.ts: this is the entrypoint to the application containing the `convert` and `convertList` function which are the major apis of the package
+2. index.ts: exports all the public types, functions and class for the library to make the package importable in other packages
+3. main.ts: expose the package as a CLI app
+4. NumberConverter.ts: contains all the logic for converting a number
+5. FrenchNumeral.ts: contains constant for the French numbers
+6. TestData.ts: contains the input data for the task and also a mapping of the input data to the french word equivalent

 ## Requirement
 1. Node version >= 18